massemanet/gtknode/README.md

 ApplicationPid ! {signal,aWidget,eventType} % cNode->erlang
 ```

-in this example ``aWidget`` is the name given to a widget in the
+In this example ``aWidget`` is the name given to a widget in the
-configration file. it can also be thought of as the registered name of
+configration file.
+It can also be thought of as the registered name of
 the process implementing the widget in the c-node.

-the c-node is responsible for garbage-collecting all temporary data.
+The c-node is responsible for garbage-collecting all temporary data.

 ##  IMPLEMENTATION

 ###  REFERENCE

-the c-node is started thus;
+The c-node is started thus;

 ```
 gtknode node host regname cookie cnode-name otp-version
 ```

-when started, gtknode will connect to it's application by sending a
+When started, gtknode will connect to it's application by sending a
 handshake message to ``{node@host, regname}``.

-the messsage looks like this;
+The messsage looks like this;

 ```erlang
 {{GtkPid,handshake}, []}
 ```

-the Erlang application sends messages to the gtknode using
+The Erlang application sends messages to the gtknode using
 ``GtkPid``. messages look like this:

 ```erlang